 |10 to 15 people||16 to 30 people||31 to 50 people|

 Groups must be a minimum of 10 people.
-If you are less than 10 and would like to book a tour, please refer to our "Independent Visitors" section on our FAQ page.
+If your group is fewer than 10 people, please refer to our "Independent Visitors" section on our FAQ page.

 Our availability is limited and tours must be booked a minimum of 4 weeks in advance.
 Subject to availability the Times and Days that tours run are as follows:

 Starting at 13:30 – Monday, Tuesday, Thursday